aces/Loris-MRI/docs/scripts_md/mass_nii.md

 # NAME

-mass\_nii.pl -- Generates NIfTI files based on the inserted MINC files and insert them into the LORIS database.
+mass\_nii.pl -- Generates NIfTI files based on the MINC files available in the LORIS database and inserts them into the parameter\_file table.

 # SYNOPSIS